CB-git-bit/Work_Samples/README.md

 Work Sample for Data Engineer role.

 ## Introduction
-This repository contains the work sample for the Data Engineer position at RiskThinking.ai.
+This repository contains the work sample for the Data Engineer position {at RiskThinking.ai}.
 The goal of this project is to assess my technical skills and proficiency in data engineering concepts and tools.

 ### Limitations
 *This project does not contain results.
 It is in progress.